sparktsang/sparktsang.github.io/_posts/benefactor.md

 Then he gave me the key.
 It was a link to a hidden section of the Morningstar website, a treasure trove of ten years of financial data.
 Suddenly, the gruelling, manual labour of data entry that had consumed my life was over.
 But what it really ended was my illusion that truth needed only effort.
 I learned then that it also needed *access*.
 And a key.

 We spoke of our ultimate goals.
 I spoke of my infinite ambition to fix the unjust rules of the world.
 He spoke of his desire for happiness, for making others happy.
-We even discovered we were both INTJs, a personality type he called the "mastermind."
+We even discovered we were both INTJs, a personality type he called the "mastermind".
 The synergy felt cosmic.

 I ran the numbers for a list of US stocks he provided.
 He was, naturally, the first reader.
 On October 21, 2019, I sent him the first report.
 One of the stocks that lit up, a clear "buy" signal from my system, was Tesla.
 At the time, I barely knew what the company did.
 But my system did not disappoint.
 From that point on, Tesla's stock began its legendary, astronomical ascent.